 Just because Pastor Scott is okay with being racially profiled, that doesn't mean that the vast majority of Americans and African Americans are okay with racial profiling.

-Because most of the people who are stopped and frisked are African American and Latino white.
+Because most of the people who are stopped and frisked are African-American and Latino white societies.

-Let me get a reaction from Pastor Scott because people that live in those communities.
+Let me get a reaction from Pastor Scott.

-I would have been glad if the 17-year-old boy younger.
+Of course, I would have been glad if the 17-year-old boy young boy.

-If that one boy lived, how could stop the frisk, then if a hundred black people were pulled over, but that one boy lived, it would have been worth it.
+If that one boy lived, then if 100 black people were pulled over, but that one boy lived, it would have been worth it.

-If a thousand black people were pulled over, and 999 of them were innocent, and the one guilty person saved that boy's life, it would have been worth it.
+If 1,000 black people were pulled over and 999 of them were innocent and the one guilty person saved that boy's life, it would have been worth it.

-It's just a reality of the society that we live in and reality of the communities that we live in as well.
+It's just the reality of the society that we live in and the reality of the communities that we live in as well.

-Stop saying if a nationwide ban on assault rifles would have stopped the shooting at uh Newtown, Connecticut, then you would have been pleased with that as well.
+I just say if a nationwide ban on assault rifles would have stopped the shooting at Newtown, Connecticut, then you would have been pleased with that as well.

-But the fact of the matter is, uh, we're speaking in hypotheticals.
+But the fact of the matter is we're speaking in hypotheticals.

 When we talk about Democrats running American cities, let's look at the Republican record running the national government.